Extraction and yields of rare metals from the rare-earth-containing ores of the carbonatite weathering crust by means of thermochemical preparation

 The melting of the ore with the addition of fluxes (NaF, K2SiF6, etc.) proceeds with the formation of two non-miscible melts, one of these being the siliceous and the second the phosphate-salt-containing.
 These melts exhibit contrary compositions and properties.
 The liquation process is rapid, lasting only 10 to 15 minutes.
 The main heat input in consumed for heating-up of the ore sample.
 Figure 1 shows a diagram in principle of the technology of the liquation process for ores.

-The results of melting of the rich pyrochlore-monazite and pyrochlore-monazite-crandallite medium ores are shown in Figures 2 and
+The results of melting of the rich pyrochlore-monazite and pyrochlore-monazite-crandallite medium ores are shown in Figures 2 and 3.
+The melts are separated from each other by the flat boundary of the phasen interface (flat phase interface linie).

 Yield by weight of the silicate melt was 31.2 % for the pyrochlore-monazite ore (Figure 2) and 68.8 % in the case of the phosphate salt melt.
 The figures are, correspondingly, 67.5 % and 32.5 % for pyrochlore-monazite-crandallite ore (Figure 3).
 The empirical phase diagram of the “pyrochlore-monazite ore SiO2-NaF” system, in which the fields of the liquation melts are shown for five isometric cross-sections (850, 900, 1000, 1100 and 1200 ° C) is shown in Figure 4.